 DPTC members will individually vote to recommend or not recommend promotion for tenured, tenure-track and instructor-track probationary faculty.
-The DPTC will report the number of votes for and against each candidate's application for promotion along with a written explanation providing rationale or context for each recommendation not to grant promotion.
+The DPTC will report the number of votes for and against each candidate's application for promotion along with any rationale, explanation, or context for the vote that the committee wishes to provide.
 This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process, and the portfolio will be submitted to the department head according to calendar deadlines established by the Office of the Vice President for Academic Affairs.

-The department head will make a formal written recommendation to grant promotion or not to grant promotion for each applicant along with a written explanation providing rationale or context for each recommendation not to grant promotion.
+The department head will make a formal written recommendation to grant promotion or not to grant promotion for each applicant.
+A written explanation enumerating deficiencies will be provided for each recommendation not to grant promotion.
 These documents will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process, and the portfolio will be submitted to the dean according to calendar deadlines established by the Office of the Vice President for Academic Affairs.